Ōhinemutu Māori Village

 Towards the lake’s edge is the historic and beautifully decorated St Faith’s Church which was completed in 1914.
 While its exterior is Tudor-style, the church interior has a strong Māori influence, with intricate carvings and woven panels.
 A memorable feature is a window etched with the image of Jesus wearing a Māori cloak – he appears to walk across the surface of Lake Rotorua.

 Visitors are welcome to attend the bilingual service conducted every Sunday at 9am, or to visit the church at their leisure.
-The church is open from 8am daily and entry is by a $2 donation.
+The church is open from 8am daily and entry is a $5 donation.

 For the safety and respect of the villagers, please keep to the footpaths at all times and be respectful.
 Beware that the streets are open to traffic.